Twelve-year-old Ava Kuhn is making a significant impact with her small business.

 “One time, we forgot an ingredient.
 I’m pretty sure it was coconut oil,” Ava says.

-“The lip balms were too hard, so we had to take them out of the tubes and melt them down again,” explains Yolanda.
+“The lip balms were too hard, so we had to take them out of the tubes and melt them down again,” says Yolanda.

 While they’ve experimented with unique flavours like root beer and bubblegum, Yolanda says they’ve been challenging to work with.
 For now, they offer original and peppermint lip balms and two tinted ones: pink shimmer and red shimmer.